boringops-hq/boringops-hq.github.io/index.md

 BoringOps is the discipline of making systems so dull they disappear, freeing teams to **build what matters**.

+## The BoringOps Law of Excitaton

+ The more exciting a system is, the less reliable it is.

+ The less reliable it is, the more heroics it demands.

+ The more heroics it demands, the less that system can ever scale.

 ## Latest Articles

 <ul class="articles-list">